 This problem is named after Flavius Josephus a Jewish historian who fought against the Romans.
-According to Josephus him and his group of Jewish soldiers were cornered & surrounded by the Romans inside a cave and they chose murder and suicide inside of surrender and capture.
-They decided that all the soldiers will sit in a circle and starting from the soldier sitting at the first position every soldier will kill the soldier to their in a sequential way.
+According to Josephus he and his group of Jewish soldiers were cornered & surrounded by the Romans inside a cave, and they choose to murder and suicide inside of surrender and capture.
+They decided that all the soldiers will sit in a circle and starting from the soldier sitting at the first position every soldier will kill the soldier to their sequentially.
 So if there are 5 soldiers sitting in a circle with positions numbered as 1, 2, 3, 4, 5.
-The soldier 1 kills 2, then 3 kills 4, then 5 kills 1, then 3 kills 5 and since 3 is the only one left then 3 commits suicide.
+The soldier 1 kills 2, then 3 kills 4, then 5 kills 1, then 3 kills 5, and since 3 is the only one left then 3 commits suicide.

 Now Josephus doesn’t want to get murdered or commit suicide.
 He would rather be captured by the Romans and is presented with a problem.
 He has to figure out at which position should he sit in a circle (provided there are n men in total and the man sitting at position 1 gets the first chance to murder) so that he is the last man standing and instead of committing suicide he will surrender to the Romans.

 If you work this out for different values of n you will find a pattern here.
 If n is a true power of 2 then the answer is always 1.
 For every n greater than that power of 2 the answer is incremented by 2.

 |n soldiers||2a+ l||Survivor W(n) = 2l + 1|

 |1||1 + 0||2 * 0 + 1 = 1|